 If you are purchasing, leasing or valuing a property or parcel of land, you must request a local land charge search.

-Average turnaround time is five working days.
+Average turnaround time is two working days.

 Request a search by email or post

 Send us a completed request form by email or post: